DaltonJ-954/Basic-CSharp-Projects/README.md

 This project is an MVC application that mimics a car insurance website.
 It takes user's input on policy information and calculates a quote based on business logic.
 An adminb page was added that allows staff to view issued quotes.

 ## StudentInfo
- This code first console application is a domain driven design, and was used to create a student database for illustration.
+ This code first console application is a domain driven design, and was used to create a simple student database for illustration.

  ## NewsletterAppMVC
  A newletter signup application that utilizes the MVC pattern also.
-Shows how the framework makes creating a web app, much more easier by pre-loading some of the neccessary files for you.
+Shows how the framework makes creating a web app, much more easier.
+This app allows the user to enter their first and last name, as well as their email address for news information.